prataprc/prataprc.github.io/_posts/2018-10-24-Rust-over-c.md

 who is already comfortable with micro-processors and computer architecture, `C` is easy to learn.

-Rust type system, functional paradigms of programming, its memory safety and lifetimes are new ideas for most of the programmers.
+Rust type system, functional paradigms in programming, its memory safety and lifetimes, macro-system are new ideas for many programmers.
 Yes there is a bit of learning curve before getting productive with Rust, but most of the higher level abstractions, except trait-objects, are built on top of `C` like simple design.
-The entire Rust reference-manual can be contained in < 100 pages.
+The entire Rust reference-manual is around 100 pages.

 Predictable runtime
 -------------------